dawnex3/SIGMOD2025Contest-Kirara/ANNOUNCEMENTS.md

 # Announcements

+### 2025-03-24
+  - We are currently experiencing problems with the IBM machine.
+We are working on restoring the machine.

 ### 2025-03-18
   - With this pull request, we will evaluate all queries in the benchmark.
   - Several people asked what to expect in the final evaluation: